It's time to configure Exchange Server high availability because we did install a second Exchange…

 Prepare the test email account

 Start Microsoft Outlook or Outlook Web Access (OWA) of the Exchange Server 2016 on-premises.
-In my example, Microsoft Outlook is started.
+In my example, we will use Microsoft Outlook.
 Log in with a test user.

-Now that you are logged in, we can start testing the inbound mail flow in Exchange Server 2016.
+Now that we logged in, we can start testing the inbound mail flow in Exchange Server 2016.

 How to test inbound mail flow in Exchange Server 2016?